Hodapp87/prosha/README.md

 ## Highest priority:

+- If my `closure_try2` branch seems to be working: start converting other things and cleaning them up.
+Modify `twist` to have the things I wrote this for in the first place!
 - See `automata_scratch/examples.py` and implement some of the tougher examples.
   - `spiral_nested_2` & `spiral_nested_3` (how to compose